WheeledCord/BETTTERPyTetris/README.md

-we made tetris in pygame. pain. not good idea.
+they made tetris in pygame. pain. not good idea.

+i fix